 (b) Getting work experience;

-(c) Working twenty hours per week, while being paid federal or state minimum wage, whichever is higher; and
+(c) Working twenty hours per week, while being paid federal, state, or local minimum wage, whichever is higher; and

-(d) Earning paid personal leave as determined by DCTED.
+(d) Earning paid personal leave as determined by commerce.

 (7) How do I get into community jobs?